majn/telegram-purple/README.md

 =================================================================

 If people send PRs or make suggestions, I'm very willing to merge them into telegram-purple.
-However, the list of issues is getting longer and longer, and tdlib-purple gets closer and closer to becoming a drop-in replacement.
+However, the list of issues is getting longer and longer, so if you spend any effort on making Telegram usable with libpurple, please improve tdlib-purple instead.

 Note that only the following features are missing:
-- Retrieving history on first login
+- Retrieving history on first login (didn't really work in telegram-purple anyway)
 - Ignoring certain groups (But why use a messenger if you don't want to ever see those messages?)
 - Not sending read receipts https://github.com/ars3niy/tdlib-purple/issues/22

-So it's a good replacement in many cases already.
+So tdlib-purple is a good replacement in many cases already.
 For more details, see https://github.com/ars3niy/tdlib-purple/milestone/1

-I don't intend to abandon telegram-purple before tdlib-purple is a full replacement, so this project is still *maintained* (read: on life support).
+This project is effectively *abandoned*.

 Telegram-Purple Unofficial (Beta)
 =================================